 Link to Bedworth Lions Club Home page

-Using this service takes you away from this site
+Using this service takes you away from G8GMU site

 mail to - G 8 G M U No! it's not a younger G8GMU It's Tony Hancock.

-Amateur radio is one of the most exciting hobbies today.
-There are over one and a half million radio amateurs or "radio hams" around the world and this is an indication of its popularity.
+Amateur radio is one of the most exciting hobbies there is today.
+There are over one and a half million radio amateurs or "radio hams", around the world and this is an indication of its popularity.
+A new figure suggests an increase, with some 3 million radio hams in Japan.
 Since the first amateur radio experimenters at the beginning of the twentieth century, the number of people interested in the hobby has grown.
-A hobby as old a radio itself, but as up to date as the Intentional space station, with more new people getting their licences as time goes by.
+A hobby as old a radio itself, but as up to date as the International space station, with more new people getting their licences as time goes by.